MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/configuration.md

 #### Editing Match Pair Role:
 As mentioned above, this can be done via the *Three dots Icon* on each of the roles rows.
-Upon cliking the icon, the *Role Editing Panel* appears:
+Upon clicking the icon, the *Role Editing Panel* appears:

 []